ivi-phd-pd-council/ivi-phd-pd-council.github.io/index.md

 ## About
-The IvI P(h)D council was established in early 2020 as an initiative proposed by the P(h)D community of IvI.
-Our task is to care for the interest of PhD candidates and postocs of the [Informatics Institute](https://ivi.uva.nl) at the [University of Amsterdam](https://www.uva.nl).
+The IvI P(h)D council was established in early 2020 as an initiative proposed by the PhD and postdoc community of IvI.
+Our task is to care for the interest of PhD candidates and postdocs of the [Informatics Institute](https://ivi.uva.nl) at the [University of Amsterdam](https://www.uva.nl).

 The mission of the IvI P(h)D council is twofold: (1) create a sense of community among IvI PhDs and postdocs, and (2) provide a voice and a platform for them to address issues and relevant topics.